 If you’ve dented, lost or in any other way damaged your inner pot, you can order a new one through multiple retailers.
 However, if your inner pot just has some tough-to-remove stains, try a deep-clean first.
 Instant Pot recommends baking soda, vinegar and a non-abrasive cloth or scrubber to remove stains, and white vinegar for discoloration.
 For an even easier-to-clean option, we recommend purchasing a ceramic non-stick inner pot.
 It's worth noting that the non-stick inner pot is not compatible with the Instant Pot Air Fryer Lid.

 The inner steam rack is essential for keeping foods like potatoes and eggs elevated and out of the pool of water on the bottom of your inner pot.
-If something happens to your steam rack (or your find yourself in need of an extra), you can find one under $10 from Instant Pot and various retailers.
+If something happens to your steam rack (or your find yourself in need of an extra), you can find one from Instant Pot and various retailers.

 If an unfortunate event arises where you are left with a nonfunctioning lid, you don’t have to buy a whole new Instant Pot.
 Replacement lids are available on Instant Pot’s site for 3-, 6- and 8-quart Ultra, Duo, Duo-Plus, Viva, Nova Plus and Smart Bluetooth models.
 You can also add a tempered glass lid to your cart, which can be used in conjunction with the sauté and slow-cook programs.

 If your power cord has endured some wear and tear or has stopped working, this cord on Instant Pot’s site is compatible with most pots including the Duo, Nova Plus and Ultra.
 To reduce damage to your cord, Instant Pot recommends wrapping the cord around the base of the Instant Pot and placing the end in the back holder for proper storage.